-- On the BEST SHOT scene menu, select the scene named "BEST SHOT (Register User Scene)" and then press [SET]. - 2.
+- Select the "BEST SHOT (Register User Scene)" BEST SHOT scene, and then press [SET]. - 2.
 Use [◀] and [▶] to select the snapshot whose setup you want to save. - 3.
 Use [▲] and [▼] to select "Save", and then press [SET].
 Your BEST SHOT scene will be assigned the name "Recall User Scene", along with a scene number.

-- You can create BEST SHOT setup for snapshots only.
-Note, however, that the following types of snapshots cannot be selected in step 2 of the above procedure when creating a user BEST SHOT scene.
-You cannot create a movie BEST SHOT setup. - HDR, HDR Art, Premium Auto PRO, Multi SR Zoom, Slide Panorama, Snapshot In Movie - You can check the settings of the currently selected BEST SHOT scene by displaying the camera's setting menus and looking at its settings. - User snapshot scenes are assigned numbers in the sequence: U1, U2, and so on. - The following are the settings that are saved for each user snapshot BEST SHOT scene. - Face Detection, Focus, EV Shift, White Balance, Flash, ISO, Metering, Lighting, Flash Intensity, Sharpness, Saturation, Contrast - User BEST SHOT scenes are stored in built-in memory (page 156) in the SCENE folder (snapshots). - Formatting the camera's built-in memory (page 167) deletes all user BEST SHOT scenes. - Use the following procedure when you want to delete a user BEST SHOT scene. - 1 Display the information screen (page 77) of the user BEST SHOT scene you want to delete. - 2Press [▼] (🗑 🕻), select "Delete", and then press [SET].
+- You can use the settings of a snapshot to create a BEST SHOT setup for a snapshot only.
+Note, however, that you cannot create a setup using the settings of a snapshot shot using Premium Auto PRO or Snapshot in Movie.
+You cannot create a BEST SHOT setup using a movie. - You can check the settings of the currently selected BEST SHOT scene by displaying the camera's setting menus and looking at its settings. - User snapshot scenes are assigned numbers in the sequence: U1, U2, and so on. - The following are the settings that are saved for each user snapshot BEST SHOT scene. - Face Detection, Focus, EV Shift, White Balance, Flash, ISO, Metering, Lighting, Flash Intensity, Sharpness, Saturation, Contrast - User BEST SHOT scenes are stored in built-in memory (page 155) in the SCENE folder (snapshots). - Formatting the camera's built-in memory (page 167) deletes all user BEST SHOT scenes. - · Use the following procedure when you want to delete a user BEST SHOT scene. - 1 Display the information screen (page 71) of the user BEST SHOT scene you want to delete. - 2 Press [▼] (find 4), select "Delete", and then press [SET].